turingschool/front-end-curriculum/lessons/basic-git-workflow.md

 * Be familiar with common git commands
 * Understand how to use those git commands to use git effectively
-* Gain comfort using git as a part of their development workflow
+* Gain comfort using git as a part of your development workflow

 ### Git Commands for a Basic workflow